jerryuhoo/Fire/README.md

 ### Build by JUCE

-Open .jucer file by Projucer then select your IDE to build Fire.
+Open .jucer file by Projucer then select your IDE to build 『Fire』.
 If you don't have projucer, you can go to JUCE/extras/Projucer/Builds/... and build it, or download from the <a href="https://www.juce.com" rel="nofollow">latest JUCE release</a>.</li>

 Note: You should choose Release mode rather than Debug mode(or disable Debug mode) in .fire Exporters page.
 Build with debug mode will cause high CPU usage.